lhehnke/lhehnke.github.io/_posts/2018-02-03-starset-song-lyrics.md

 <p align="center"><img src="https://raw.githubusercontent.com/lhehnke/lhehnke.github.io/master/img/starset-lyrics/plot2.png" width="600px" height="400px" vspace="50px"/></p>

-According to the sentiment analysis, the emotions on both albums are (somewhat unsurprisingly for a rock band) rather negative, accompanied by sadness and fear.
+According to the `NRC` sentiment analysis, the emotions on both *Transmissions* and *Vessels* are (somewhat unsurprisingly for a rock band) rather negative, accompanied by sadness and fear.

 ### Getting sentiments using the Bing lexicon

-After obtaining the results of the `NRC` sentiment analysis, I digged deeper into STARSET's alleged negativity (just kidding) by conducting another brief sentiment analysis using the `bing` lexicon to extract the most common positive and negative words on both albums.
+After obtaining the results of the `NRC` sentiment analysis, I decided to dig deeper into STARSET's alleged negativity (disclaimer: they're still a great band) by conducting another brief sentiment analysis using the `Bing` lexicon to extract the most common positive and negative words on both albums.

 ```r
 # Calculate Bing sentiment scores